carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 }
 ```

 Notice how contents of `deployment` and `service` fields were pulled in into `items` array.
-CUE allows to reference other parts of the data structure being built by field names (as long as it's unambigious) even if it's split across multiple files.
+CUE allows to reference other parts of the data structure being built by field names (as long as it's unambiguous) even if it's split across multiple files.

 ```bash
 $ cue eval resources.cue app.cue --expression all --out yaml